Vagmon e-Grup & Logistics Ltd

 The rout followed shows who takes cargo ownership at every point in the movement goods.
 If the term is FOB for instance, it means that as soon as the cargo is loaded on-board at the origin, the shipper is free from all risks.

-In the course of planning, it’s easy to forget demurrage, detention and port charges.
+In the course of planning, it is easy to forget demurrage, detention and port charges.

 WHAT ARE DEMURRAGE CHARGE AND DETENTION CHARGES?

-The terms demurrage and detention are often used interchangeably and somewhat rightly.
-In most cases, the detention charge is buried in the demurrage charge.
+The terms demurrage and detention are often useable interchangeably and somewhat rightly.
+In most cases, the detention charge is inclusive in the demurrage charge.
 However, there is difference between demurrage and detention charges.
 The following definitions will indicate this difference.

 Demurrage charge:

 Demurrage is charge imposed by shipping company on the consignee/consignor for failure to take delivery and move container out of port terminal at expiration of free time.
-The shipping company usually have a time period allowed for the importer to pick the container, unload and return to the bay.
-This time period is what is called the shipping line free days.
-In most cases, the free days are indicated on the reverse side of the bill of lading document.
-The importer is expected to clear the cargo, transport goods to his warehouse, and return the container within free days.
-Beyond the free days, the importer is made to pay demurrage.
+The shipping company usually have a time allowed for the importer to pick the container, unload and return to the bay.
+This time is what the shipping line free days is.
+In most cases, the free days are on the reverse side of the bill of lading document.
+The importer is to clear the cargo, transport goods to his warehouse, and return the container within free days.
+Beyond the free days, the importer is to pay demurrage.

 Detention:

 Detention is charges imposed by shipping line on the importer for failure to return container after free days.
-Unlike demurrage detention means that container is already out of port terminal, but could not be returned to the bay within free days.
+Unlike demurrage, detention means that container is already out of port terminal, but not returned to the bay within free days.

 PORT CHARGES

 Port charges are those charges levied by the ports on the container.
-This charges includes the following:
+This charge includes the following:

 • Shifting charge